clientedev/SchoolSync/replit.md

+# Sistema de Ação Docente SENAI Morvan Figueiredo

-# Overview
+## Overview

-The SENAI Teacher Evaluation System is a web-based platform designed to digitize and streamline the process of teacher evaluation and monitoring in educational institutions.
-The system replaces paper-based forms with a comprehensive digital solution that allows coordinators to register teacher evaluations, generate automated reports, and track teaching performance over time.
-Built with Flask and SQLAlchemy, the application provides role-based functionality for managing teachers, courses, evaluators, and detailed evaluation criteria with file attachments and automated email notifications.
+This is a web-based teacher evaluation and monitoring system designed for SENAI Morvan Figueiredo educational institution.
+The system digitizes the traditional paper-based teacher evaluation process, providing a comprehensive platform for coordinators to register, track, and analyze teaching performance.
+The application supports teacher evaluation workflows, automatic report generation, user management with role-based access control, and digital signature capabilities for evaluation approvals.

-# User Preferences
+## User Preferences

 Preferred communication style: Simple, everyday language.

-# System Architecture

-## Web Framework Architecture
-The application follows the Flask MVC pattern with clear separation of concerns.
-The main application is configured in `app.py` with extensions for database (SQLAlchemy), email (Flask-Mail), and file uploads.
-The routing logic is separated into `routes.py`, while business logic utilities are contained in `utils.py`.
-This modular approach allows for easy maintenance and feature extension.

-## Database Design
-The system uses SQLAlchemy ORM with a relational database structure supporting four main entities: Teachers (storing personal and professional information), Courses (curriculum components and class details), Evaluators (coordinators and supervisors), and Evaluations (detailed assessment records with foreign key relationships).
-The database supports both SQLite for development and PostgreSQL for production through environment configuration.

-## Form Handling and Validation
-Flask-WTF forms provide server-side validation for all user inputs, including teacher registration, course management, evaluator setup, and comprehensive evaluation forms.
-The forms support file uploads with size restrictions and type validation, ensuring data integrity and security throughout the application.

-## File Management System
-The application implements secure file upload functionality for evaluation attachments, using UUID-based naming conventions to prevent conflicts and ensure security.
-Files are stored in a dedicated uploads directory with configurable size limits and type restrictions.

-## Report Generation System
-The system generates PDF reports using ReportLab, providing both individual teacher evaluations and consolidated institutional reports.
-Reports include statistical analysis, visual formatting, and can be automatically emailed to relevant stakeholders.

-## Frontend Architecture
-The user interface is built with Bootstrap 5 and custom CSS for responsive design across devices.
-JavaScript enhancements provide interactive features like signature capture, auto-save functionality, and dynamic form elements.
-The template system uses Jinja2 inheritance for consistent layout and maintainable code.

-# External Dependencies

-## Core Framework Dependencies
-- **Flask**: Web framework providing routing, templating, and request handling
-- **SQLAlchemy/Flask-SQLAlchemy**: ORM for database operations and model definitions
-- **Flask-WTF/WTForms**: Form handling, validation, and CSRF protection
-- **Flask-Mail**: Email functionality for automated notifications

-## Frontend Libraries
-- **Bootstrap 5**: CSS framework for responsive design and UI components
-- **Font Awesome**: Icon library for consistent visual elements
-- **Custom CSS/JavaScript**: Application-specific styling and interactive features

-## Report Generation
-- **ReportLab**: PDF generation library for creating formatted evaluation reports
-- **Python standard libraries**: DateTime, OS, UUID for utility functions

-## File Processing
-- **Werkzeug**: Secure filename handling and file upload utilities
-- **Python standard libraries**: File system operations and MIME type detection

-## Development and Deployment
-- **Python 3.x**: Core runtime environment
-- **Environment variables**: Configuration management for database URLs, email settings, and security keys
-- **WSGI compatibility**: Production deployment support with proxy middleware

-## Database Support
-- **SQLite**: Development database (default)
-- **PostgreSQL**: Production database (configurable via DATABASE_URL)
-- **Connection pooling**: Configured for production reliability and performance
+## System Architecture

+### Frontend Architecture
+The application uses a server-side rendered architecture built with Flask and Jinja2 templates.
+The frontend follows a Bootstrap 5 dark theme design system with Font Awesome icons for consistent UI elements.
+The template structure includes a base template hierarchy with specialized templates for different user roles (admin/evaluator vs teacher).
+Custom CSS and JavaScript enhance the user experience with features like signature capture, form validation, and responsive design optimized for tablets and mobile devices.

+### Backend Architecture
+The system is built using Flask as the web framework with SQLAlchemy ORM for database operations.
+The architecture follows a traditional MVC pattern with clear separation of concerns:
+- **Models**: Define database entities for users, teachers, courses, evaluations, etc.
+- **Routes**: Handle HTTP requests and business logic
+- **Forms**: WTForms for form validation and rendering
+- **Utils**: Utility functions for file handling, report generation, and email services

+The application supports both development and production configurations, with the production setup optimized for Railway deployment using Gunicorn as the WSGI server.

+### Data Storage Solutions
+The system uses PostgreSQL as the primary database in production with SQLite fallback for development.
+Database schema includes entities for:
+- User management (User model with role-based access)
+- Teacher profiles (Teacher model with NIF identification)
+- Course and curricular unit management
+- Evaluation records with comprehensive criteria tracking
+- Digital signatures and file attachments
+- Semester management for academic periods

+Connection pooling and proper database optimization are implemented for production environments.

+### Authentication and Authorization
+Flask-Login handles user session management with role-based access control implemented through three user roles:
+- **Admin**: Full system access including user management
+- **Evaluator**: Can create and manage evaluations, generate reports
+- **Teacher**: Read-only access to their own evaluation records

+Password hashing uses Werkzeug's security utilities, and sessions are managed with secure secret keys.
+Teachers can be linked to user accounts for portal access.

+## External Dependencies

+### Core Framework Dependencies
+- **Flask**: Web framework with extensions for SQLAlchemy, Mail, Login, and WTF forms
+- **PostgreSQL/SQLite**: Database systems with psycopg2 for PostgreSQL connectivity
+- **Gunicorn**: Production WSGI server for Railway deployment

+### UI and Frontend Libraries
+- **Bootstrap 5**: CSS framework with dark theme implementation
+- **Font Awesome**: Icon library for consistent UI elements
+- **Jinja2**: Template engine for server-side rendering

+### Document Generation and Processing
+- **ReportLab**: PDF generation for evaluation reports and consolidated analytics
+- **Pandas**: Excel file processing for bulk data imports/exports
+- **Openpyxl**: Excel file manipulation for template downloads

+### Email and Communication
+- **Flask-Mail**: Email service integration for sending evaluation notifications and reports to teachers

+### File Handling
+- **Werkzeug**: Secure filename handling and file upload processing
+- File upload system supports evaluation attachments with 16MB size limits

+### Deployment Platform
+- **Railway**: Cloud hosting platform with automated deployment via railway.json configuration
+- ProxyFix middleware for proper header handling behind Railway's proxy

+The system is designed to reduce paper usage, increase evaluation efficiency, and provide comprehensive analytics for educational quality improvement at SENAI Morvan Figueiredo.